 Join Hospitality Associations

-Groups like the British Hospitality Association (BHA) offer:
+Membership in groups like the British Hospitality Association (BHA) provides:

 LinkedIn & Local Networking Events

-- Attend industry events like The Caterer, The Hospitality Show (Birmingham), or ExCel Foodservice Cateys in London.
+- Attend industry shows such as The Caterer, The Hospitality Show, and ExCel Foodservice Cateys

 7. Navigate SME-Friendly & Framework Buying Models